 Years of Experience

-Those who have five to nine years of work experience see average salaries of around $65K per year.
-The largest fraction of Booking.com people (50 percent) have been working for one to four years and earn $47K annually on average.
+Respondents who have been working for five to nine years make about $65K per year on average.
+The largest slice of the Booking.com workforce (50 percent) has been working for one to four years and earns, on average, approximately $47K annually.

 Certifications and Degrees